-A connection defines the endpoint and credentials to use to connect to a data repository.
+A connection defines the endpoint and credentials needed to connect to a data repository.

 An Xplenty package is a dataflow or a workflow definition.
 Dataflows describe the data to process (location, schema, fields), data manipulation to perform, and the output destinations (location, schema).

-An Xplenty cluster is a group of machines (nodes) that is allocated exclusively to your account's users.
+An Xplenty cluster is a group of machines (nodes) that is allocated exclusively for your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until you request to terminate the cluster.

 Account and User

 An Xplenty account represents a related group (usually a company) of Xplenty users connected to a specific provider/region.
 An account is created when a user signs up to the Xplenty service.
 An account is linked to a region, which is where clusters will be created and jobs will execute.
 The region should, therefore, be where your data is.